Why is it Hard to Talk About Risk?

 That’s being aware of risk – is that a bad thing?

-We see cables laying across the floor and think,
+At the office, we see cables laying across the floor and think,

 “Yikes – what would happen if someone tripped on those.”